zhaochen0110/OpenThinkIMG/README.md

 ## 🐚 Why OpenThinkIMG?

-Current Large Vision-Language Models (LVLMs) excel at many tasks but often struggle when:
+Current LVLMs excel at many tasks but often struggle when:
 *   Deep, iterative visual reasoning is required, not just single-pass description.
 *   Precise interaction with visual content (e.g., reading specific chart values, identifying exact locations) is crucial.
 *   Generalizing learned tool-use to new scenarios dynamically.